Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/04-Keychain-NSCoding/Readme.md

 [KeychainSwift](https://github.com/evgenyneu/keychain-swift) will make your life easier!

 ## In Class Activity I (30 min)
-1. Interate Cocoapods into a new project.
+1. Intergate Cocoapods into a new project.
 Download KeychainSwift though Cocoapods to use the keychain: [KeychainSwift Link](https://github.com/evgenyneu/keychain-swift#keychain_access_groups)

 1. Simulate you're logging in to a service and getting back a token.